sahanisura/Mitigram_Assignment/README.md

 `OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"`
 ## Configure Test Suite (Before Run)
 Open the file `src/main/resources/config.properties`.
-Update the properties in the file as required.
+Update the Driver location
+Ex: CHROME_DRIVER_LOCATION={@your path to chrome driver}\chromedriver.exe
 ## Build and Run Locally

 #### Build Test Suite
 Run the command `mvn clean install -DskipTests` in a terminal from the project root directory to build the project.
 #### Execute Testcases
 ##### Execute Full Suite
-Run the command `mvn clean test -DsuiteXmlFile=src/test/resources/TestParallelExecution.xml` in a terminal from the project root directory.
+Run the command `mvn test -Dtest.suite=FullSuite` in a terminal from the project root directory.
 ##### Execute Full Suite parallel with two browsers.
-Run the command `mvn clean test -Dsurefire.suiteXmlFiles=src/test/resources/TestParallelExecution.xml` in a terminal from the project root directory.
-You have to update browser drivers location in the `src/main/resources/config.properties` file and value attribute of the parameter tag in the `src/test/resources/TestParallelExecution.xml` file according to your browsers.
+Run the command `mvn test -Dtest.suite=TestParallelExecution` in a terminal from the project root directory.
+You have to update the value attribute of the parameter tag in the `src/test/resources/TestParallelExecution.xml` file according to your browsers.
+##### Execute specific test cases.
+Run the command `mvn test -Dtest.suite=SpecificTestsExecution` in a terminal from the project root directory.
+You have to update the value attribute of the parameter tag in the `src/test/resources/TestParallelExecution.xml` file according to your browser.
 ##### View Test Results Report
 Open the file `target/surefire-reports/index.html` in a web browser to view the HTML test results report.
 ##### View Test Logs